Iblouse/Proactive-churn-prevention/README_publish.md

 | login_frequency | -0.03 | Protective |
 | tenure_months | -0.02 | Protective |

-When the ML model "discovers" these as top predictors, it **validates the model works correctly**—not circular reasoning.
+When the ML model "discovers" these as top predictors, it **validates the model works correctly**, not circular reasoning.

 ### Reproducibility